Ojd2000/Porstal/README.md

 --------Instructions--------

-1- Create the project in local (if you don't have yet) 2- Move all files in this repository folders to their respective ones in that project (except Model) 3- Choose models you want/need and copy them to Asset/ folder and subfolders
+1- Create the project in local (if you don't have yet) 2- Substitute current repository's Assets and ProjectSettings folders to that project's ones